sarafen/charlie/README.md

 A simple, no DB cms using [mustache][1] & [markdown][2].

+## Alpha Notice

+Charlie is still under active developmnt and has a ways to go.
+I would not recommend production use at this time.
+Use at your own risk.

 ## To Do (Bugs, Issues)
 * Template is inherited on 404 errors for post pages (which results in tweet footer).